 Finally, the speakers in this price bracket usually come with a wide range of features that you cannot expect from cheap bookshelf speakers that may seem like a good buy when you first buy them.
 Nothing is average about the speakers on this list.

-usually come fitted with some of the companies best innovations in the form of customized transducers, tweeters, cones and woofers, which have been built after tons of research and development.
+Bookshelf speakers in this price range usually come fitted with some of the companies best innovations in the form of customized transducers, tweeters, cones and woofers, which have been built after tons of research and development.
 This doesn’t just stop here.
 The features aren’t limited to the inside of the speakers, but also extend to the outside in terms of aesthetic value.

 Transform Your Audio Experience With Bookshelf Speakers

-With a $1,000 budget, you can gain access to a wide range of products, but not all of these will be worth your time and money.
+With a $1,000 budget, you can gain access to a wide range of top products, but not all of these will be worth your time and money.
 Instead, it is important that you try and gauge which of these bookshelf speakers align with your personal requirements and choose that even if there is some money left on your budget.